manassakis/manassakis.github.io/_pages/about.md

   - /about.html
 ---

-Network engineer who has shifted his focus on networking research, and has recently become a founder/entrepreneur.
+Network engineer who has shifted his focus on networking research.
+Recently I became a founder/entrepreneur.

 **Current role**